Juan-Oclock/kansyl/APP_STORE_COPY.md

 ### Version 1 - Direct & Feature-Focused (Recommended)

 ```
-Stop throwing money away on forgotten free trials.
+Stop throwing money away on forgotten subscriptions.

-Kansyl helps you track free trials, get smart reminders before they convert to paid subscriptions, and take control of your subscription spending.
-Simple, private, and designed for people who are tired of surprise charges.
+Kansyl helps you track all your subscriptions - free trials, premium services, and promotional offers.
+Get smart reminders before renewals, manage trial end dates, and take control of your subscription spending.
+Simple, secure, and designed for people who are tired of surprise charges.

 WHY KANSYL?

 🚀 Lightning-Fast Entry
-Add a trial in under 30 seconds.
-Choose from popular service templates (Netflix, Spotify, Disney+, and more) or create custom trials.
-No complicated forms, no hassle.
+Add any subscription in under 30 seconds.
+Choose from popular service templates (Netflix, Spotify, Disney+, and more) or create custom entries.
+Track free trials, premium subscriptions, and promotional offers all in one place.

 🔔 Smart Reminders That Work
 Get notified exactly when you need to act:
-• 3 days before trial ends - time to decide
+• 3 days before expiration - time to decide
 • 1 day before - final warning
 • Day of expiration - last chance to cancel

 Rich notifications let you take action without even opening the app.

 💰 See Your Savings Add Up
-Track how much you've saved by canceling unwanted trials.
-Build better subscription habits with clear insights into your spending patterns.
+Track how much you've saved by canceling unwanted subscriptions.
+Build better spending habits with clear insights into your subscription patterns and total monthly costs.

 🔒 Privacy-First Design
-Your data stays on your device.
-No account required to get started.
-No tracking.
+Your subscription data is stored securely and synced via iCloud.
 No data selling.
-Optional iCloud sync keeps your trials backed up across your devices - all encrypted and secure.
+No third-party analytics without your permission.
+Optional analytics are always anonymized.
+Your privacy is protected.

 🤖 AI Receipt Scanning
 Got a confirmation email?
-Just snap a photo of the receipt and let Kansyl's intelligent scanning automatically extract trial details.
+Just snap a photo of the receipt and let Kansyl's intelligent scanning automatically extract subscription details.
 No typing required.

 🎯 Power Features for Power Users
-• Siri Shortcuts - "Hey Siri, add a free trial"
+• Siri Shortcuts - "Hey Siri, add a subscription"
-• Share Extension - Save trials from Safari or Mail
+• Share Extension - Save subscriptions from Safari or Mail
-• Home Screen Widgets - See upcoming trials at a glance
+• Home Screen Widgets - See upcoming renewals at a glance
-• Calendar Integration - Sync trial end dates with Apple Calendar
+• Calendar Integration - Sync renewal dates with Apple Calendar
 • Export Options - Download your data anytime as CSV or JSON
-• Complete Trial History - Never lose track of past subscriptions
+• Complete History - Never lose track of past subscriptions

 PERFECT FOR:
-• Streaming service enthusiasts trying multiple platforms
+• Streaming service enthusiasts managing multiple platforms
-• Software professionals evaluating business tools
+• Software professionals tracking SaaS subscriptions
 • Anyone who's tired of surprise credit card charges
 • People building better financial habits
-• Privacy-conscious users who want control over their data
+• Families managing subscriptions across multiple services
+• Budget-conscious users wanting to reduce spending

 FREE TIER INCLUDED
-Track up to 5 trials completely free.
+Track up to 5 subscriptions completely free.
 No credit card required.
 No time limits.

-Upgrade to Premium when you need to track more trials and unlock advanced features like AI receipt scanning, unlimited trial tracking, and priority support.
+Upgrade to Premium when you need to track more subscriptions and unlock advanced features like AI receipt scanning, unlimited tracking, and priority support.

 PREMIUM PLANS:
 • Monthly: $2.99/month